ilifu/ilifu_user_docs/docs/getting_started/access_ilifu.md

 ## Jupyter

-The Jupyter service can be accessed via a web browser, either through the [IDIA Gateway](https://gateway.idia.ac.za/) application dashboard, or directly at `https://jupyter.ilifu.ac.za`.
+The Jupyter service can be accessed via a web browser, either through the [IDIA Science Gateway](https://gateway.idia.ac.za/) application dashboard, or directly at `https://jupyter.ilifu.ac.za`.
 This service allows the user to spawn a job on the ilifu cluster running JupyterLab, providing a development space for writing, testing and debugging new code, software, workflows or routines, within a highly interactive Jupyter notebook environment that enables tab-completion, viewing doc strings (i.e. documentation from Python functions and modules), and running subroutines within different notebook cells.
 Jupyter may also be the primary interface for stable workflows that aren’t necessary to submit to the Slurm cluster, such as short analysis routines or other highly interactive workflows.

 After logging into the JupyterLab service, the user is presented with a breakdown of the available session sizes and a drop-down menu with a list of options for compute resources. **Please select the smallest session size that will provide sufficient resources for the task at hand.**